 For many businesses, January 1 means a new fiscal year and a new set of financial books.
 That makes now the perfect time to make sure everything is set up to accurately track your finances for the year.
 It will help you know the true financial standings of your company throughout the year.
 You will also need the information easily accessible and accurate come tax time or when dealing with a financial institution to secure a line of credit.

 RELATED READING: Invoice Factoring vs. Bank Loans — A Head-to-Head Comparision

 Thank your most valuable customers

 Your best brand ambassadors are happy and satisfied customers.
 They are your best source for referrals of highly qualified new customers.
-The holidays and the start to the new year are a great excuse to take the time to identify who your most valuable customers are and send them a token of appreciation.
-Whether you send them a gift basket, a gift card or something else it is always nice to add a hand written note to let them know that you truly do value their business.
+The holidays and the start of the new year are a great excuse to take the time to identify who your most valuable customers are and send them a token of appreciation.
+Whether you send them a gift basket, a gift card, or something else it is always nice to add a handwritten note to let them know that you truly do value their business.